 - Amber bottle

-This is the list of tools for the basic perfume making and if you want to know more about what these tools are for, you might want to check perfume making tools list breakdown.
+These are the tools for the basic perfume making.
+If you want to know more about what these tools are for, you might want to ask uncle google for that matter.

 4. Perfume Making Procedure

 Now let’s go the heart of this article.
-Having all the materials and tools you need to do the mixing, you can actually just pour all the materials altogether inside the beaker ( and throw the result.. just kidding 😀 ).
+Having all the materials and tools you need to do the mixing, you can actually just pour all the materials altogether inside the beaker and throw the result. (just kidding :D)

-Yes you can, BUT this procedure will make the most out of your perfume.
+Yes you can, BUT the procedure below will make the most out of your perfume.
 This procedure will ensure that the chemicals that needs to be mixed first will go first, and the last ones will be at the end.
 So here we go: